 A good routine doesn’t need to be overly rigid.
 It can be as simple as committing to brushing your teeth, taking a shower, and meditating for five minutes after waking up.

-Of course, it’s important to remember that perfection isn’t the goal.
-It may just feel impossible to get out of bed on some days, and that’s okay.
-But the more you can dedicate yourself to following a few tasks each day, the better you will likely feel.
+Of course, after a major loss, it’s important to remember that perfection isn’t the goal.
+It may feel impossible to get out of bed on some days, and that’s okay.
+But the more you dedicate yourself to following a few tasks each day, the better you will likely feel.

 Avoid Excess Numbing